PRIVACY POLICY

 Use of Google Analytics

 Our website uses Google Analytics, a web analytics service provided by Google.
-“Google” is a group of companies and consists of Google Ireland Ltd. (provider of the service), Gordon House, Barrow Street, Dublin 4, Ireland, and Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, and other affiliates of Google LLC.
+“Google” is a group of companies and consists of Google Ireland Ltd (provider of the service), Gordon House, Barrow Street, Dublin 4, Ireland, and Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, as well as other affiliated companies of Google LLC.

-You can prevent the processing by Google Analytics by means of an appropriate setting in your browser software or by means of an appropriate selection in our cookie consent banner.
-You can prevent tracking by Google Analytics by using the deactivation tools that Google offers for some internet browsers.
-In addition, you can prevent the collection of the data generated by Google Analytics and related to your use of the website (including your IP address) to Google, as well as the processing of this data by Google, by downloading and installing the browser plugin available under the following link:
+You can prevent processing by Google Analytics by means of an appropriate setting in your browser software or by means of an appropriate selection in our cookie consent banner.
+You can prevent tracking by Google Analytics by using the deactivation tools that Google offers for some Internet browsers.
+You can also prevent the collection of data generated by Google Analytics and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plugin available at the following link:

-However, we would like to point out that you may not be able to use all the functions of our website to their full extent if you take measures to prevent this.
+However, we would like to point out that you may not be able to use all the functions of our website to their full extent if you take preventive measures.

 Your consent can be revoked at any time.
-To do this, call up our cookie consent banner again.
-You will find the link button to the banner under the designation “Cookie-Setting” on every sub-page of our website at the bottom of the screen.
+To do so, call up our cookie consent banner again.
+You will find the link button to the banner under the name “Cookie setting” on every subpage of our website at the bottom of the screen.

 3. Data processing operations for marketing purposes